GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 For example, a policy stating "must be over 21 years old and a citizen" comprises two artifacts: "must be over 21 years old" and "must be a citizen".
 While one could define a single artifact encompassing both requirements, it is generally recommended to maintain granularity that reflects natural divisions of logic.

 Artifacts in this proposal are implemented as smart contracts, allowing them to represent not only rules but also arbitrary transactions.
-Consequently, logical operators like "should be" and "and" are also implemented as artifacts.
+Consequently, logical operators like "must be" and "and" are also implemented as artifacts.

 This construction system - which allows for modifying components and dynamically supplying them with data - is defined by this standard.